 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Science: Using scientific rules and methods to solve problems.

-There were about 62,300 jobs for Biological Science Professor in 2016 (in the United States).
+In the United States, there were 62,300 jobs for Biological Science Professor in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,400 new jobs for Biological Science Professor by 2026.
 There will be an estimated 6,000 positions for Biological Science Professor per year.

 The states with the most job growth for Biological Science Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Alaska, Vermont, or Maine.
 These states have the worst job growth for this type of profession.